 In your introduction, you should be conciliatory.
 Explain that you regret having to raise a formal grievance, but you felt like you had no other option.
-Set out the attempts you have made to resolve the issues you will refer to informally and explain that this letter is a last resort.
+Set out the attempts you have made to resolve the issues and explain that this letter is a last resort.
 This will put you in a good light with your employer.

-Employers hate it when employees raise grievances for no reason as it causes disruption and takes up management time.
-However, if you explain how you have been left no option, then your employer’s frustration will often be directed at your management, or HR, rather than at you.
-This is important as you are seeking to persuade your employer that you have been badly treated, and this is a crucial step in attempting to negotiate a settlement.
+Employers don’t like it when employees raise grievances for no reason as it causes disruption and takes up management time.
+However, if you explain how you have been left no option, then your employer’s frustration will often be directed at management or HR, rather than at you.
+This is important as you are seeking to persuade your employer that you have been treated badly, which is a crucial step in attempting to negotiate a settlement.

-You should next set out the events that you are complaining about.
+You should next set out the events that relate to your grievance.
 Try and do this using as few words as possible, but also enough words to convey the facts of the situation.
-Use bullet points or numbers for each incident as this enables your employer to investigate and then respond using your numbering, rather than just omitting to answer certain points (which will happen if you don’t number your points).
+Use numbers for each incident, as this forces your employer to investigate and then respond using your numbering, rather than just omitting to answer certain points (which will happen if you don’t number your points).

-Try not to be overly dramatic and certainly never make allegations that you know or suspect to be untrue, as that can leave you vulnerable to disciplinary action.
-Try and refer to evidence if possible (see chapter 5 on Building a Case for how to do this) and also give your employer the information they need to investigate incidents: this could be times, dates, details of emails etc.
+Try to keep a professional tone and do not make inflammatory allegations unsupported by the facts, in extreme cases that can even leave you vulnerable to disciplinary action.
+Try and refer to evidence if possible and also give your employer the information they need to investigate incidents: this could be times, dates, details of emails etc.

 Set out exactly the behaviour of your employer that you wish to complain about, in chronological order, giving as many facts as possible.
 In employment law, the key facts would be:

 - Who – Who was present?

 - When – State the time and date

 - How – Was this in a meeting, an email or a phone call?

 - What – What was said or done?
 Describe the event.